Use of Faulty States in Cat-Code Error Correction: Introduction

-For Bosonic codes with discrete symmetries in the number--phase representation, measurement of the mean photon number modulo ${N}$ can be made fault tolerant either via repetition of the non-destructive measurement circuit provided in \cite{grimsmoQuantumComputingRotationSymmetric2020} (and depicted in Figure~\ref{fig:cat_tele_recovery_circuit}), or with error detection and post-selection, as was proposed for GKP state preparation in \cite{shiFaulttolerantPreparationApproximate2019}.
-So far, however, in the absence of code concatenation, { teleportation-based error correction (``tele-correction'') \cite{steaneEfficientFaulttolerantQuantum1999,knillFaultTolerantPostselectedQuantum2004a} } appears to be the only reliable method for the measurement of rotation errors.
-This poses a challenge for fault tolerant state preparation \cite{grimsmoQuantumComputingRotationSymmetric2020}: The fault tolerance of the teleportation process relies not only on low-weight parity measurements with locally constrained errors, but on the preparation of high-fidelity encoded ancillary states.
+For bosonic codes with discrete number-phase symmetries (including multi-component cat codes), fault tolerant measurement of the mean photon number modulo N can be achieved either by repeating a non-destructive measurement \cite{grimsmoQuantumComputingRotationSymmetric2020}, or via error detection and post-selection \cite{shiFaulttolerantPreparationApproximate2019}.
+However, in the absence of code concatenation, reliable diagnosis of rotation errors appears to require teleportation-based error correction (“tele-correction”) \cite{steaneEfficientFaulttolerantQuantum1999,knillFaultTolerantPostselectedQuantum2004a}.
+This complicates fully fault tolerant state preparation \cite{grimsmoQuantumComputingRotationSymmetric2020}, since tele-correction requires not only low-weight parity measurements with locally confined errors, but also high-fidelity encoded ancillary states.
+Grimsmo et al.~\cite{grimsmoQuantumComputingRotationSymmetric2020} developed a thorough framework for fault-tolerant correction and computation with rotationally symmetric bosonic codes, but the preparation of high-fidelity ancillary states for correction remains an outstanding challenge. }